tykeal/homeassistant-rental-control/info.md

 AirBnB does not include guest or booking details in the invite.
 What is included in the `ics` data varies by provider.
-Calendar `ics` URLs from some 3rd party tools (e.g. Host Tools) do include guest information and will show that rather than `Reserved` in calendar events.
+Calendar `ics` URLs from some 3rd party tools (e.g. Host Tools, and Guesty) do include guest information and will show that rather than `Reserved` in calendar events.

 ### Where can I find my rental calendar's `ics` URL?